Looking for the top Dodge Charger model year? Our guide cuts through the noise, highlighting the stars and warning you off the duds.

 The 2017 and 2023 models are like the middle child of the Charger family – solid performers, but not quite stealing the spotlight.

-These years kept the Charger’s DNA intact, offering the muscle car experience without any major shake-ups.
+These years kept the Charger’s DNA intact, offering the muscle car experience without any significant shake-ups.
 They didn’t set the world on fire with groundbreaking features, but they didn’t drop the ball either.

 Think of them as the reliable friend who’s always there when you need them – not flashy, but dependable to the core.